chpc-uofu/arbiter/docs/configuration.md

 # Configuration
 Arbiter's policy and penalty configurations are stored as objects in its database.
-To configure policies, use the forms on on Arbiter's web-server, located at `/arbiter`.
+To configure policies, use the forms on on Arbiter's web-server..
 This provides a basic CRUD interface for configuration as well as a way to view graphs for usage data.

 ## Configuration on Web
 Before begining this step, ensure web-server is started.
 If it is not, run `python3 manage.py runserver 0.0.0.0:8000` with your desired IP+port.
 Now that that is done, make sure you created an admin user for Arbiter's admin portal.
 If you have not, run `python3 manage.py createsuperuser` and give it the username/passcode when prompted.

-Now that everything is set up, navigate to `/arbiter` on the webserver (`localhost:8000/arbiter` if run locally).
+Now that everything is set up, navigate to the site on (`localhost:8000/` if run locally).
 Here you can create your Base and Usage Policies.
 Here you can configure Arbiter's models.

 ## Data Models